smartin015/continuousprint/docs/gcode-scripting.md

 2. Go to [printer_profiles.yaml](https://github.com/smartin015/continuousprint/tree/rc/continuousprint/data/printer_profiles.yaml) and check to see if your printer make and model are present.
 If they aren't, click the pencil icon on the top right of the file to begin editing.
 3. When you're done adding details, save it to a new branch of your fork.
 4. Now go to [gcode_scripts.yaml](https://github.com/smartin015/continuousprint/tree/rc/continuousprint/data/gcode_scripts.yaml) and edit it in the same way, adding your gcode and any additional fields.
+5. Do the same for any new preprocessors with [preprocessors.yaml](https://github.com/smartin015/continuousprint/tree/rc/continuousprint/data/preprocessors.yaml).
 5. Save your changes - to a new branch if you didn't have to do anything on step 2, otherwise to the same branch you created earlier.
 6. Check one last time that the script names match those provided in your printer profiles `defaults` section, then submit a pull request. **Make sure to do a PR against the `rc` branch, NOT the `master` branch.**